 Advantages and Disadvantages of Integrated Pest Management

 IPM focuses on the long term application of ecologically-friendly biological methods such as natural predators, resistant plant strains, sterile male insect technique, trapping, application of bio-pesticides, and many more.
+By employing a range of pest control strategies, IPM not only supports biodiversity but also helps prevent the development of pesticide resistance.
 The main reason that the FAO has started implementing the IPM in several regions of the world was largely due to the hazardous impact of the certain chemicals contained in commercial pesticides.

 Integrated pest management is a pest control strategy that can be used to control a wide range of pests, including insects, weeds, plant diseases, and vertebrate animals.
 It can be applied in agricultural, urban, and natural settings, and can be used to protect crops, buildings, and other structures.